What is Behavioral Segmentation?

 As early as kindergarten, we learn that everyone is different in their own way.
 So why is it—when it comes to business—we like to treat our customers as if they’re all the same?
 Behavioral segmentation uses the cues your customers are already telling you — what pages they browse, what they add to their cart, or what articles they read — to create a compelling customer journey for them.
 Rather than sending out batch-and-blast emails and hoping for the best, behavioral segmentation allows you to deliver the right message to the right customer at the right time.

 Think about it like this.
-Let’s say Customer A comes to your site, browses a few different category pages, puts some items in their cart, and then leaves with making a purchase.
+Let’s say Customer A comes to your site, browses a few different category pages, puts some items in their cart, and then leaves without making a purchase.
 But, Customer B comes to your site, immediately heads to a product page, and completes a conversion.
 You can use behavioral segmentation to bucket Customer A and Customer B into different groups that you can then use to market to in different manners.
 Customer A, you’ll likely want to serve with cart abandonment emails or with related information to incentivize a sale.
 While Customer B you may want to put into a loyalty campaign or serve them marketing that features similar products to incentivize an upsell.

 By doing this, you’re able to create a more enjoyable marketing experience for your customers because you’re tailoring it to their unique experiences.
 What this means is that, at its heart, behavioral segmentation gives marketers and brands alike the ability to better personalize their marketing messages to the unique individual that interacts with their site.

-In the past, it’s been traditional for many marketers to serve their customers ads in a batch-and-blast style.
+In the past, it’s been traditional for many marketers to serve their customer’s ads in a batch-and-blast style.
 Have a brand new pair of men’s pants you want to show off?
 Send it to everyone.
 Opening a ton of brand new stores in Los Angeles?
 Make sure as many eyes as possible see it.
 While this certainly expands the reach of campaigns, it does an incredibly poor job of showcasing the care that you have for each of your customers and, in the long run, will likely result in you turning customers away from your products.

-This type of marketing kills your business.
+This type of email marketing kills your business.

 The best way to avoid this is to make sure you’re interjecting as much personalization as possible into the emails that you send to your customer base.